 I obtained my PhD from the University of Cape Town, South Africa in 2015, where I developed a novel protein microarray platform.
 This platform was used to assess B cell responses to cancer therapeutics across several cancers, and as a means of potentially identifying novel predictive, prognostic and/or disease progression biomarkers which might shed light on the interplay between the immune system and tumour responses to treatment.

 I am currently investigating the translational uses of this platform in a clinical setting.
-This includes the early detection of melanoma onset and recurrence, prediction of immunotherapy benefit and/or toxicity, and understanding the role of B cells in anti-tumour immunity.
+This includes the early detection of cancer onset and recurrence, prediction of immunotherapy benefit and/or toxicity, and understanding the role of B cells in anti-tumour immunity.

 Tour de Cure Pioneering Grant, 2020

 Cancer Australia Priority-driven Cancer Research Scheme funded by Cure Cancer Australia, 2019

 Austin Medical Research Foundation Grant-in-aid of Medical Research, 2018

 Tour de Cure Scott Canner Young Researcher Grant, 2018

 Abstracts this author is presenting: